onox/orka/README.md

 to draw bounding boxes, coordinate axes, lines, and spheres for debugging.
 Messages from the rendering API or other parts of your application can be logged to the terminal or files.

+- **Algorithms and effects**.
+Compute the prefix sum or Fast Fourier Transform using compute shaders, or apply a (Gaussian) blur to a texture.

+- **Atmosphere and terrain**.
+Render a realistic atmosphere or adaptive tessellated terrain.

 - **Joysticks and gamepads**.
 Joysticks and gamepads can be managed via an API.
 Analog axes can be filtered with a low-pass filter, dead zones